HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 ### Configure Kubernetes secrets

 1. Ensure that you have license key and Docker Hub credentials or request them from Heartex Team.
-2. Create a key to pull the latest Label Studio image from the Docker registry.
+2. Create a key to pull the latest Label Studio Enterprise image from the Docker registry.
 From the command line of your cluster, run the following:
     ```shell
     kubectl create secret docker-registry heartex-pull-key \
         --docker-server=https://index.docker.io/v2/ \
         --docker-username=heartexlabs \
         --docker-password=<CUSTOMER_PASSWORD>
     ```
-3. Create the Label Studio license as a Kubernetes secret.
+3. Create the Label Studio Enterprise license as a Kubernetes secret.
 You can specify it as a file or as a specific URL.
    From the command line, specify the license as a file:
    ```shell
    kubectl create secret generic lse-license --from-file=license=path/to/lic